 The Roe & Co Curators series 0.1

-The Roe & Co Curators series 0.1. is bottling is made from port cask matured malt whiskey, grain whiskey matured in first fill bourbon casks, and refill American oak cask matured malt, with a high malt content.
-The Port Cask Matured Malt Whiskey adds a richness which sings throughout and acts as a reminder of the blackberry leaf and red fruits akin to the hedgerow of the Irish countryside.
+The Roe & Co Curators series 0.1.
+This bottling is made from port cask matured malt whiskey.
+Grain whiskey matured in first fill bourbon casks and refill American oak cask matured malt.
+The Port Cask Matured Malt Whiskey adds a richness which sings throughout.
+This acts as a reminder of the blackberry leaf and red fruits akin to the hedgerow of the Irish countryside.
 From Roe & Co’s use of ex-Bourbon Cask Malt Whiskey, there is a familiarity to the current blend of Roe & Co; spicy orchard fruit and crushed gorse flower followed by cacao.
 Finally, an unctuous layer of first-fill American Oak Grain Whiskey reveals notes of honeyed-cream and delivers an incredible mouthfeel.

-On the nose Roe & Co is creamy, delightfully fragrant and remarkably rounded with notes of soft spice and mellow spun sugar along with warm hints of woody vanilla.
+On the nose Roe & Co is creamy, delightfully fragrant and remarkably rounded.
+It has notes of soft spice and mellow spun sugar along with warm hints of woody vanilla.

-The quality and perfect balance of the blend is immediately apparent on the palate through its velvety texture and sweet flavours including spiced pears and vanilla.
+The quality and perfect balance of the blend is immediately apparent on the palate.
+The aromas open up through its velvety texture and sweet flavours including spiced pears and vanilla.

 Where to Drink: Roe & Co Curators series 0.1

-Try it in the Power House Bar in the heart of Dublin’s whiskey district, which is one of the most immersive experiences in whiskey distilling.
-A visit to the fully live, working distillery will also involve guests clocking in and clocking out as they commence a ‘shift’ at the Power Station with a time card, a nostalgic nod at the building’s past as an operational power station.
+Try it in the Power House Bar in the heart of Dublin’s whiskey district.
+This is one of the most immersive experiences in whiskey distilling.
+A visit to the fully live, working distillery will also involve guests clocking in and clocking out as they commence a ‘shift’ at the Power Station with a time card.
+This is a nostalgic nod at the building’s past as an operational power station.
 The experience concludes with guests able to clock off work with one of Roe & Co’s World Class cocktails in the showstopping Power House Bar.